 We know that learning happens when you think on your own.That is why, we chose a path that will make you put some effort but it will make you stronger in the process.

-Research shows that every time you put in a mental effort, new neurological connections are formed in your brain.
 So, while Open Door's questions make children uncomfortable for a few seconds, every question teaches them something new and makes them smarter in the process.